Nordgaren/Garys-Log/Writerside/topics/does-anyone-know-how-to-use-pointers-anymore.md

 the base of our inventory resides, for our indexing math.
 At the top, we start by calling `AllocateAligned` on our main heap allocator (Of which the setup is omitted, just trust me, bro).
 After the call we have our pointer returned in `RAX`, as this is the convention in x86.
 We then test RAX against itself.
-The [`TEST`](https://www.felixcloutier.com/x86/test) mnemonic is an instruction that will and it's two operands together, and set various flag registers, one of which is `ZF`, or Zero Flag.
+The [`TEST`](https://www.felixcloutier.com/x86/test) mnemonic is an instruction that will "bitwise and" it's two operands together, and set various flag registers, one of which is `ZF`, or Zero
+Flag.
 This flag is 1, or true, if the resulting value is 0.
 This can only happen with a value of zero in both operands, so this make a very efficient way of testing a pointer for null.
 We then move on to a [`JNZ`](https://www.felixcloutier.com/x86/jcc), which is our first jump.
 This instruction will look at `ZF` and jump if it's set to 1.
 If we don't jump here, we fall to